XisFool/Flower-Recognition-with-UI-/README.md

 # Flower-Recognition-with-UI-
-A project in the process of deep learning
+A project in the process of deep learning...